gneu42/Blobifier-Lite/README.md

       *  This allow to print the same model in different color using the Happy Hare Tool To Gate mapping function without re-slicing the STL.
    *  macro to adjust the purge volume any time, even during printing
    *  a gantry mounted brush and wiper based on this : https://www.thingiverse.com/thing:590448
+      *  The wiper is made from 2 pieces of silicone rubber 1mm thick

 * **I make the blob directly on the bed of a Voron 2.4 350mm.**
   * I use a ramp to get the blob out of the printer into an external bucket
+  * I use the toolhead to kick the blob out of the bed into the external bucket
   * STLs are made for my printer, there are no STL for other printers.